migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-08-26 Mon: Updated subgraphs with new contract version (morphex based).
+Continue to correct integration errors.
+Updated Oracles for the main version of gmx.
+Synced with Li and team about next goals and gmx launch.

+---

+2024-08-23 Fri: Getting errors when testing ux using the merged (autocompounder features to harmony gmx) version of contracts.
+[Created](https://github.com/harmony-one/h-gmx-contracts/commit/48c71a05609b3e907ad77d730a6d3fcd617be764) a separate branch with a version of contracts from morphex - will use it as a basis.
+Deployed a new version of contracts and continue testing.

 2024-08-22 Thu: Worked on updating the rewards page.
 Fixed subgraph and ux issues.
 Working on compiling documentation on deployment and changes for gmx autocompounder version.

 2024-08-21 Wed: Created a separate version of the gmx interface for autocompounder fetaure.
 Integrated morphex contracts (with autocompounder support) to gmx interface.
 Mograted staked GXP page to new interface.
 Working on rewards page.